inkstitch/inkstitch/README.md

 ### Simple Satin

 A line without dashes will result in satin stitching.
-The width of the satin will be dictated by the
+The width of the satin will be dictated by the stroke width.
+(For historical reasons, a stroke width less than 0.5 pixels will result in running stitch instead).

+This is "simple satin": **Embroider** will plot zig-zags to the left and right of the line from start to end, but it won't do anything special around curves and corners.
+Sharper curves and corners will result in sparse stitching around the outside of the curve and dense stitching around the inside.
+This will